okfn/opendatahandbook-old/pt_BR/_sources/glossary.txt

     An :term:`API` that is designed to work over the Internet.

   Share-alike License
-   See :term:`Share-alike Licence`.

-  Share-alike Licence
-    A licence that requires users of a work to provide the content under the same or similar conditions as the original.
+    A license that requires users of a work to provide the content under the same or similar conditions as the original.

   Public domain